engee-nl/b-code-testing/user-auth-service/README.md

 ## Scaling Recommendations
 **Horizontal Scaling**:
    - Use a Load Balancer (e.g., AWS ALB or Nginx) to distribute requests across multiple instances of each service.
-   - Use ECS or EKS Fargate to scale automatically (Configure Service Autoscaling).
+   - Use ECS or EKS Fargate to scale automatically (Configure Service Autoscaling in ECS control panel for example).

 **Caching**:
    - Implement caching (e.g., Redis) in the Quest Catalog Service to store frequently requested quest data.